ethereum/consensus-specs/specs/_features/eip7594/polynomial-commitments-sampling.md

         Sequence[BLSFieldElement]]:
     """
-    Given the cells that are missing from the data, compute the polynomial that vanishes at every point that corresponds to a missing field element
+    Given the cells that are missing from the data, compute the polynomial that vanishes at every point that corresponds to a missing field element.
     """
     # Get the small domain
     roots_of_unity_reduced = compute_roots_of_unity(CELLS_PER_BLOB)